-Modern Investigation of early 20th Century Living
+Investigation of Modern Living

 In a more rural setting than the city of Chicago, it is common practice to either shoot a nuisance animal on site or capture it and relocate it some dizzying distance away from where it was found.
 Several prudent laws prevent just anyone from capturing a live animal and disposing of it (or worse) in Cook County, IL.
 It is for this reason that non-professionals are not encouraged to take action; the alternative is to pay a service provider to act on your behalf.

 The LRT is the first in a series of works aimed at reminding users of the agency available to them through objects.
 All solutions in this series are arrived at through a process of design, and are ideally self constructed.
 In this case the object is a raccoon trap designed to circumvent village ordinances that impede the non-professional’s resolution of a pest problem.
 The trap will aid users in solving a raccoon infestation without harming the animal or breaking the law.